 Note: Most of the demographic information above is also available on the Governor’s Office of Student Achievement website.

 The Charter Schools Act of 1998 established a flexibility option for Georgia school districts that wish to become a charter system.
 A charter system is a local school district that operates under the terms of a charter contract between the state Board of Education and the local Board of Education.
-The system receives flexibility in the form of waivers of certain state laws, rules and guidelines in exchange for greater accountability for increased student performance and an emphasis on school-based leadership and decision-making.
+The system receives flexibility in the form of waivers of certain state laws, rules and guidelines

 The Carrollton City School System successfully petitioned the Georgia Department of Education to become a charter school system that went into effect July 1, 2014.